INDIANAPOLIS – Change for the Indianapolis Colts came quickly and dramatically after the end of the 2011 season.

-With the certainty that the defensive scheme will change under Pagano, Mathis claims to “feel like a freshman all over again."
+With the certainty that the defensive scheme will change under Pagano, Mathis claims to "feel like a freshman all over again."
 Mathis and Reggie Wayne were two veterans who were re-signed by Indianapolis recently.

 Mathis is a proud competitor whose motor is stuck perpetually in full gear.
 He is all about winning, and he does not accept a public notion that the team is ticketed to struggle in 2012.

 "If there's anybody who has a chip on their shoulders, it's us.
 We have to get it done," said Mathis.
 "Everybody is here, 100 percent to get this 'rebuild' word out of everybody's mouth.
 We're here to win games, and we're not going to fall short of our goal.

 "It's a brotherhood, a true brotherhood.
 We've been counted out already.
 You just have to take that and use it as a positive motivation."

 Mathis is likely to embrace the new shirt in the locker room.
 He much prefers the word, "build."
 He has no taste for "rebuild."